 Learn how gender, body weight, food and how fast you drink can affect your blood alcohol concentration.
 This is an interactive tool that shows you how much alcohol is in different drinks and how your BAC would compare to male and female friends.

 e-CHUG is a free, anonymous assessment tool that provides individualized feedback on the role alcohol is playing in your life.
 You can also see how your use compares with other college students.
-If you are a Brown student and would like to talk to someone about your use, you can call Health Education at 401.863-2794 for a confidential appointment or click here for other resources.
+If you are a Brown student and would like to talk to someone about your use, you can call Health Promotion at 401.863-2794 for a confidential appointment or click here for other resources.

 Online Alcohol Screening